Planning- By failing to prepare, you are preparing to fail. -Benjamin Franklin

 For decades, organizations worldwide have asked planners to gather, format, and aggregate demand forecasts manually.
 This required them to call on regional managers, product-line managers, department heads, and others to turn in their numbers.
 Once that is done (if it actually gets done), the laborious and error-prone task of decentralized forecasting would proceed.
 Planners collect budget and forecast information from low-level managers, compile it in spreadsheets, and then try to make sense of it all each month, quarter, or year.

-Excel from the Past
+Using Excel in Planning from the Past

 This semi computer-assisted process was a marked improvement from the paper age, but it is by modern standards an antiquated exercise in 1990s business technology: a mishmash of desktop spreadsheets, emails, documents, and version updates.
 In hindsight, we can appreciate that the manual data-collection process made sense in the Excel dominated 80s and 90s, and even into the web-based computing environments that emerged in the early 2000s.
 Budget administrators could send and receive multi-tab Excel docs, each tab representing one area of revenue, expense, CapEx, and so on.